Behind the doors of Hà Nội9 min read

 Doors are not always open to everyone.
 Some obey social hierarchy, others – ineffable laws.
 There is a gate in Hà Nội, which is composed of three entrances, carved with dragons and turtles.
 Once upon a time, only a monarch could pass through the central and largest entrance.
 The left one was meant for the administrative personnel, while the one on the right was for the militants.
 The gate opens into three pathways that lead through five courtyards.
 You are about to enter one of the most notable places in Hà Nội – the Temple of Literature.

-Build in 1070, the Temple was Vietnam’s first National University.
-It was dedicated to Confucius, and initially, only nobles and members of the elite could attend it.
+Built in 1070, the Temple was Vietnam’s first National University.
+It was dedicated to Confucius and initially only nobles and members of the elite could attend it.
 Today, it is one of the must-visit sites in the city.
 But more fascinating than the Temple, are all the local kids in front of it, ready to ambush you with a noble purpose.

 – Hi!
 Do you have 5 min? – a cute girl asks me.